Student Organizations A-Z

 Black Law Students Association (BLSA)

 The Black Law Students Association was founded in 1967 by students attending New York University and Columbia University law schools.
 Since then, BLSA chapters have been established at more than 90 law schools throughout the country.
-The Chicago-Kent chapter was founded in 1974.
+The Chicago-Kent chapter was established in 1974.
 In accordance with national guidelines and goals, Chicago-Kent's BLSA chapter seeks to supplement the legal and cultural education that members receive in the classroom, to increase opportunities for black students to attend law school, to assure their success as students, and to facilitate their placement in positions that are personally satisfying and that relate to the needs of the community.

 Chicago Bar Association (CBA) Law Student Division